uvaai/ml2/99 Exam/10 Questions/super-secret-hidden-folder/exam.md

 The image above displays a Neural Network.
 Input nodes are green, hidden nodes are black, and output nodes are red.

-**Question 2.1.1:** For the Neural Network displayed above: Give the dimensions of all *matrix and vector* parameters, defining each layer.
+**Question 2.1.1:** For the Neural Network displayed above: Give the dimensions of all *matrix and vector* parameters defining each layer.
 List the dimensions separately for each of the layers.

 **Question 2.1.2:** What is the total number of learnable weights in this network?